McCarthy-Matt/hello-world/README.md

 Hi:

-I am a Law Student at Suffolk University, learning how to code and develop legal technical solutions.
+I am a Law Student at Suffolk University, learning how to code.